Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 - [Yoruba 101 (Android & iOS App)](https://play.google.com/store/apps/details?id=air.yoruba101&hl=en&gl=US)
 - [Learn Yoruba in easy steps (Android & iOS App)](https://play.google.com/store/apps/details?id=com.tenacity.android.yoruba)

+**2.2.1 Valuableness of BMS**

+While the Yoruba language is commonly spoken in Nigeria, it can be argued that compared to ‘Romance languages’ (e.g. Spanish, French, Italian etc.); there are considerably fewer resources (e.g. classes, applications certified courses) that teach the language outside of the country.
+As such BMS intends to:

+- Add to the educational resources that teaches the Yoruba language.
+- Provide a taster of the language through interactive learning.

+**2.2.2 How does BMS differ competitors?**

+As the core aim of the BMS is to add to educational resources that teaches Yoruba, the BMS does not differ considerably from other applications and websites that teach the Yoruba language.

 ### **2.3 Key Psychographic(s)**

 Prior to creating the BMS website, some market research was conducted in the hopes to gain insight into users’ expectations when engaging with resources designed to assist in learning a language.